GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         envsubst < kubernetes/test-logger.yaml > kubernetes/test-logger-deploy.yaml

-    If you created your AR repository in a different region than your cluster, make sure the region in `test-logger-deploy.yaml` is correct.
+    If you created your Artifact Registry repository in a different region than your cluster, make sure the region in `test-logger-deploy.yaml` is correct.

 ### Deploy the test logger application